Sebastianhju/Runeterra-5e/Runes.md

 ### Nimbus Cloak  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/6361.png" Align=left width=7% height=7%>

-Summoner spells has a 20% discount in shops.
+You gain +10 walking speed.

-Whenever you use a _summoner spell_ all allies within 30 feet of you gains agility and can use their reaction to move up to their movement speed.
+As a bonus action you can channel the forces of the winds and clouds around you.
+You and all creatures of your choice within 15 feet of you can immidiatly take the dash action as an reaction without provoking opportunity attacks.
+Once this action is used it cannot be used again until 30 seconds have passed.

 ---